The Best Coffee Machine With Milk Frother

 My Observations:

-This is a very well designed and built (German engineered) espresso coffee machine from ECM, one of the leading German espresso machine manufacturers.
+This is an exceptionally well designed and built (German engineered) espresso coffee machine from ECM, among the leading German espresso coffee machine manufacturers.

-OK, this is nearly £400 more than the Gaggia Classic and nearly £300 more than the Rancilio Silvia, however I think you do need to keep in mind that you’d need to spend a little bit of cash modding both of these machines to get them up to the same basic as this machine in terms of temperature stability – and likewise the really high build quality of this machine.
+OK, this is nearly £400 more than the Gaggia Classic and nearly £300 more than the Rancilio Silvia, however I think you do need to keep in mind that you’d need to spend a little of cash modding both of these machines to get them up to the same standard as this machine in terms of temperature stability – and also the extremely high build quality of this machine.

 For more options when it comes to home barista espresso coffee machines see: